halaoner/til/mac/list-ports.md

 It can be useful when a particular port is occupied and there is a need to use that particular port.

-You can list the occupied port and kill the process which is using this port.
+You can list the occupied ports and kill the process which is using this port.